Mercyibrahim/LITA_CLASS_DOCUMENTATION/README.md

 ### Data Analysis
 ---
-This is wherr we include basic lines of code or queries or even some of the DAX Expressions
+This is where we include basic lines of code or queries or even some of the DAX Expressions

 ```SQL
     SELECT * FROM TABLE1